RocketChat/Rocket.Chat.RaspberryPi/CONTRIB/dockerarm64/README.md

 Unfortunately, there is [a bug with existing arm64 snap](https://github.com/RocketChat/Rocket.Chat.Embedded.arm64/issues/1) that affects mongodb, and snaps cannot be used to install Rocket.Chat on 20.04lts at the moment.

 Instead, you an readily use docker to install your server on 20.04lts arm64.
-Following is the instructions.

 First, you should familiarize yourself with docker if you don't know what it is.
 Some [learning resources](https://docs.docker.com/get-started/) from docker.